NOT AN ARTIST

 Where does the border between art and design lie?

-The answer to these questions, and more, was given in the events.
+The answer to these questions, and more, was given in the events and exhibitions.

 STUDENTS OF THE IED ART COURSES HAVE WORKED WITH PROFESSIONALS OF THE FOLLOWING INSTITUTIONS AND GALLERIES